denisely/denisely.github.io/_posts/2016-10-16-Week Eight.md

 ---

 ### My experience in the class:
 This week in class, we went over Project 3 specs, and some more Python concepts.
 Project 3 (aka phase 1) involves creating your own version of IDB, and the remaining 2 projects in this class (phase 2 and 3) will be adding more to this website.
 On the surface, it does not seem too complicated, but once we get to the meat of it, I am sure we will run into more problems.
+There are also a lot of technologies involved that I am not very familiar with, so I'll need to do some more reading into those.

 Also, the quizzes really kicked my butt this week.
 I felt like I understood the information, but after actually looking at unfamiliar code and trying to apply that knowledge, I obviously did not fully understand the material.